 Duty Requirements

-The night crew duty requirement is one 4 hour shift per week from 7 p.m. until 11 p.m. that normally occurs on the same night of the week.
+The night crew duty requirement is one 4-hour shift per week from 7 p.m. until 11 p.m. that normally occurs on the same night of the week.
 Once every six weeks, your crew will have Saturday night duty instead of its regular night.
 There are exceptions for the “Roving” crew, Friday crew, and Sunday crew.
 These will be explained to you during the interview process.
 Duty nights are an essential part of the junior member program since station, training, housework, and responding to emergency calls are all important experiences.
 Junior members are also expected to complete the overnight shift when they do not have school the following day.
+Junior Members will be given an opportunity to rank their top 3 choices for night crew assignment.
+While we make best efforts to accommodate requests, BCCRS does not guarantee that every Junior Member is offered a spot on their desired night crew.
+The Junior Membership program is an intense commitment and we expect you will be assigned to the same night crew during the length of your Junior Membership.

 What Happens After I Graduate?

 Junior members who have achieved their charge EMT status will be contacted by the Membership Chair upon becoming 18 years old and graduating high school.
-These junior members will generally be accepted into Regular Membership as long as their post-high school plans are consistent with BCCRS membership requirements.
-Options are available for members to attend college away from the Washington area, as long as long-term plans are to return.
+These junior members will be accepted into Active (adult) Membership as long as their post-high school plans are consistent with BCCRS membership requirements and they have performed well as a Junior Member.
+There are options available for members to attend college away from the Washington D.C. area, as long as long-term plans are to return.
 This is an open discussion and there are few absolutes with the possible exception of matriculation to military academies and direct admission programs to medical school.

-Some junior members may not have been able to complete their Charge EMT status.
-The Membership Chairman will evaluate each case individually, however, the general rule is that these individuals are best served by moving on to other pursuits and rejoining the Rescue Squad after college should they still be in the Washington area and have a desire to return to volunteer service.
+Some Junior Members may not have been able to complete their Charge EMT status while a Junior Member.
+The Membership Chairman will evaluate each case individually, however, the general rule is that if these individuals are moving on to college, which almost all do, it is best for them to move on to other pursuits and rejoin BCCRS after college should they still have the desire to participate in volunteer service.